-1. When you adopt a mudra you should have only minimal pressure in your fingers and your hands should feel relaxed and with no tension.
+1. When you practice a yoga mudra [list below] you should have only minimal pressure in your fingers and your hands should feel relaxed and with no tension.
 At times this might be a challenge.
 Some mudras are quite complex.
 For instance, the Shakti mudra requires that you make a fist while extending your fourth finger upwards and your fifth finger outwards.
 The Shakti mudra is fine for young yogis, no doubt, but a challenge for older people and especially for people with arthritis.
 But thankfully, not all mudras are as complicated as the Shakti mudra.

 3. The more you practice the mudras the more comfortable you will be with them and the less pain you will have in corresponding parts of your body.

 4. But bear in mind, they do not need to be performed perfectly to have effect.
 Do your best, and trust that the more you practice the easier it will become.

 5. When using mudras for meditation you can be either sitting, lying down or standing up, whichever you prefer.
 The only exception to this is when the mudra involves specific body positions.

 6. As with meditation, mudras require good posture.
 Make sure your spine is in good alignment and that your entire body is relaxed with no tension (except for some specific yoga mudras, like the Maha mudra above, that intentionally use tension in the body).